stellamaj/data-portfolio/python-data-project/README.md

 This repository showcases my data analysis projects using Python and Pandas.
 It includes data inspection, cleaning, analysis, and visualisation tasks.

 ## Dataset
 The dataset `student.csv` is loaded from Google Drive into Jupyter Notebook, which is used for coding.

+'''from google.colab import drive drive.mount('/content/drive')'''

 Pandas is imported, and a DataFrame is created: